markhedleyjones/container-magic/README.md

 ### Downloading and Caching Assets

-Container-magic supports downloading external resources (files, models, datasets) during the build process.
-Assets are downloaded once and cached locally to avoid re-downloading on subsequent builds.
+Container-magic supports downloading external resources (files, models, datasets) and caching them locally to avoid re-downloading on subsequent builds.
+Use the `copy_cached_assets` step (see step 6 above) to include cached assets in your image.

 **Use cases:**
 - Machine learning models from HuggingFace or other sources